-A. Ask students to talk to people in their extended families or community about modern fishing methods that they use.
-This exercise should be followed up with a discussion in the classroom and a listing of the number and types of modern fishing methods used by the local community (which could be done in conjunction with exercise A in Teachers' Resource Sheet 17: Cook Islands traditional fishing methods).
+A. Ask students to talk to fishers about modern fishing methods that they use.
+This exercise should be followed up with a discussion in the classroom and a listing of the number and types of modern fishing methods used by the local community.